Martin Lightband: Wooden tramway dispute

 On 8 January 1872 the Nelson Evening Mail published and article suggesting wooden tramways in the Upper Buller District.
 Lightband then wrote to the Evening Mail supporting the construction of wooden tramways within the area.
 The letter seemed to imply that he preferred these over conventional railways such as the proposed Nelson-Foxhill Line.
 The paper's editor then responded suggesting that Lightband was vacillating and not standing for what he had said he would.
-In a letter to the editor a prominent citizen Wm Rout wrote expressing concern and dismay at Lightband's letter.
+In a letter to the editor, prominent citizen Wm Rout wrote expressing concern and dismay at Lightband's letter.
 Similar letters followed from others.
 Even the Colonist, which supported Lightband, expressed concern in its editorial, but noted that as Lightband was absent from Nelson they would need to wait for clarification.
 On his return at the end of January from the West Coast, Lightband responded to his critics.
 He stated that in his opinion the proposed Nelson-Foxhill line would take a long time to construct and that his preference was for a more rapid opening up of the area, hence the wooden tramway.
-The debate continued with support for Lighband coming from outlying areas and opposition from within his electorate.
+The debate continued with support for Lightband coming from outlying areas and opposition from within his electorate.

 On 19 March 1872 the Colonist editorial announced Lightband's intention to sail for England via San Francisco in April of the year.
 It also stated that he would be resigning from parliament.
 Whether his resignation and journey were because of the controversy or not is not stated.
 Sir David Monro, Richmond, and David Luckie stood to replace him.
 Lightband's letter of 16 April gave formal notice of his resignation and was published in Nelson Evening Mail.